msoe-sisyphus-sd/msoe-sis-wiki/Reports/W-W2-Status-Report.md

 # Questions

-Is the usability testing a team activity?
+Is the usability testing student outcome assessment a team activity?

 # Conclusion